This is your one-stop resource for everything you need to know about emergency notification systems.

 How do you find emergency notification system software that will be right for your organization?
 There are at least 14 key features to evaluate to ensure the system does what it was intended to do: reach the most people the fastest.

 Perhaps no other feature is as important as speed when it comes to emergency alerts.
-When seconds can mean the difference between life and death, you need a system that can be quickly activated before sending thousands of messages in less than a minute.
+When seconds can mean the difference between life and death, you need a system that activate quickly before sending thousands of messages in less than a minute.
 The more steps and clicks, the longer your employees must wait to receive potentially life-saving warnings and instructions.
-And large audiences shouldn’t have to wait because of a carrier or technology bottleneck.
-You need a system capable of parallel delivery across all channels simultaneously so your entire audience receives the notification in seconds.
+Large audiences shouldn’t have to wait because of a carrier or technology bottleneck.
+You need a system capable of parallel delivery across all channels simultaneously, so your entire audience receives the notification in seconds.

 Some vendors will promise “immediate” activation with minimal effort but you won’t know how the system actually works until you use it in your own environment.
 Depending on how you use the system and your employee base, there could be variances in speed.